2vg/mofuw/README.md

 about my parser, check [mofuparser](https://github.com/2vg/mofuparser)

-## Why changeed using libuv to asyncdispatch ?
+## Why changed using libuv to asyncdispatch ?
 - Why ?

 A. because asyncdispatch is great module than libuv.

 asyncdispatch is very easy to use and excellent in handling asynchronous IO.

-- not like libuv ?
+- dislike libuv ?

 A. **No**. but, tired of memory management lel.